Unique Historical Novel: "The Christmas Victory"

 Thirdly, I wrote an article on my findings and published it in my ezine and on my Squidoo page.

-Fourthly, two years ago in November (2012) I was given the opportunity to preach around Christmas time and decided to use my idea and preach on Is.7:14.
+Fourthly, in November 2012, I was given the opportunity to preach and decided to use my idea and preach on Is.7:14.
 I entitled the message “The Christmas Victory.”
-It was well received by many, but some thought it a bit esoteric, so last year (2013) I got the idea to rework it and asked to preach it again.
-I revised it to make it more understandable and preached it on Dec.15, 2013 at Faith Presbyterian Church in Pembroke Pines Florida.
-I had nothing but good comments this time.
-NOTE: If you are a preacher, you can use the sermon, because I have released the coyright on it, and the outline is in the back of the book.
+It was well received by many, but some thought it a bit esoteric, so the next year (2013) I decided to rework it and asked to preach it again.
+I made it more understandable and preached it on Dec.15, 2013.
+I had only good comments this time.
+NOTE: If you are a preacher, you can use the sermon, because I have released the copyright on it.

 Fifthly, as an illustration, toward the end of the sermon, I used Paul Harvey's bird story, of which he says he couldn’t trace the parentage.
 In case you're not familiar with it, you can listen to it below:

 Seventhly, while I was working on my sermon and the hymn history, a friend of mine with whom I was praying on the phone, asked me if I were writing another book.
-I told him NO, and asked why he had asked.
-He said he felt the Lord telling him to pray for the book I was writing.
-I told him again, I'm not writing any book and have no intention of writing another book.
+I told him NO. He said he felt the Lord telling him to pray for the book I was writing.
+I told him again, I'm not writing any book and have no intention of writing another.

-Eighthly, BUT, the more I thought both about my sermon (and the fact that it needed to reach a larger audience) and the history behind that hymn (the story of Henry Wadsworth Longfellow) and the bird story, I felt that these elements perhaps did have the making of another novel.
+Eighthly, BUT, the more I thought both about my sermon (and the fact that it needed to reach a larger audience) and the history behind that hymn and the bird story, I felt that these elements perhaps did have the making of another novel.

 The clincher was when I saw an episode of the T.V.
-Show “Touched by an Angel” in which Mark Twain is affected by the Longfellow poem.
-I decided to try to tie all these elements together as a way of getting my sermon (which is found typed in all caps in Chapter 6) a larger audience by wrapping it up in a novel.
+Show “Touched by an Angel” in which Mark Twain was affected by the Longfellow poem.
+I decided to try to tie all these elements together as a way of getting my sermon (which is found in block style in Chapter 6) a larger audience by wrapping it up in a novel.

 What are Historical Novels?

-This is a historical novel which covers the years 1860 to 1909 and deals with the lives of H.W.
-Longfellow, his son, Charles and Mark Twain.
-What do the lives of Henry Wadsworth.
-Longfellow and Mark Twain have in common?
-The answer is that both of their lives contained terrible tragedies from which they eventually found real hope and spiritual meaning—at least in this novel.
-This book is about one little sermon and one, even littler poem, and how, fictionally, they may have influenced and given hope to, not only the author of the poem, Henry W. Longfellow, but also his son, Charles, and Mark Twain, whom Charles meets.
-Though suffering tragic losses, these all eventually find hope and spiritual fulfillment.
+My American historical novel covers the years 1860 to 1909 and deals with the lives and tragedies of H.W.
+Longfellow, his son, Charles, and Mark Twain.
+It's about one little sermon and one, even littler poem, and how, fictionally, they may have influenced and given hope to, not only the author of the poem, Henry W. Longfellow, but also his son, Charles, and Mark Twain, whom Charles meets. .

-My new historical novel is unique for several reason, not the least of which is that it just may be the only novel with a sermon in it--I don't mean one that preaches a sermon by the message it conveys--I mean an actual sermon literally typed as part of the novel.
-Is that unique or what?
+My American historical novel is unique for several reasons, not the least of which is that it just may be the only novel with a sermon in it--I don't mean one that preaches a sermon by the message it conveys--I mean an actual sermon as part of the novel.

-In addition to that outstanding characteristic, my novel is also unique in that it takes real actual historical events and characters and fictionalizes them by surmising what MIGHT have happened to them which is not actually recorded in history.
-Thus, it is probably unique in that, as a reflection of the author's hope, it poses eternal salvation for certain historical personages, of which there is no actual historical record of their ever embracing Christianity.
+In addition to that outstanding characteristic, my novel may also be unique in that, as a reflection of the author's hope, it poses eternal salvation for certain historical personages, of which there is no actual historical record of their ever embracing Christianity.

-Check your understanding: Take my little 3 question quiz:
+Check your understanding: Take my little 3 question quiz:view quiz statistics

 I now have 2 reviews of my new historical novel, "The Christmas Victory."
 Here they are: